The Legacy of Thor — Who Else Holds the Hammer?

 Simon Walterson (named for Thor writer and artist Walter Simonson) was a promising college football player who lost everything after a terrible injury, ending his career.
-Eventually, circumstances led him to cross paths with a mystic, and unable to pay for her services Simon was cursed to take the form of a frog forever.
+Eventually, circumstances led him to cross paths with a mystic.
+When he was unable to pay for her services, Simon was cursed to take the form of a frog forever.

 In Central Park he met a clan of frogs, and they were later joined by a cursed Thor who was also amphibious.
 The two battled rats that were attacking the clan, and eventually Simon realized, after watching his new ally lift Mjolnir, that he was fighting alongside Thor himself.

 After their battle, Thor’s goats came to retrieve the frog prince, accidentally chipping a sliver of Mjolnir with their hooves.
 Simon lifted the sliver, which became the hammer Frogjolnir, transforming him into Throg, Frog of Thunder.
 He later joined the Pet Avengers.

 Roger “Red” Norvell (Held the hammer: 1970s)

 Roger Norvell, known to his friends as Red, was brought to Asgard along with the rest of his film crew when Loki hatched one of his famous schemes.
 Arriving on the eve of Ragnarok, the apocalypse, Red fell in love with Lady Sif the warrior and instantly set out to woo her.
 With Loki’s help, the mortal man obtained artifacts of power (Thor’s iron gloves and belt of strength) in order to compete with the Thunder God for the hand of Sif.